raymondshiner/EWU-CSCD496-2019-Winter/Assignment3.md

   - Use mock/stub implementations of the services to test your controllers.
 These tests should not interact with the database or actual services.
   - The generated Startup and Program classes do *not* need to be unit tested
 - The controllers should expose the following functionality
-  - Create/Update/Delete users
+  - Create/Update/Delete users - DONE
-  - Create/Update/Delete groups
+  - Create/Update/Delete groups - DONE
-  - Add/Remove users from groups
+  - Add/Remove users from groups - DONE
   - Create/Update/Delete gift for a user
   - Query all groups
   - Query all users in a group